jwoff78/LootiFileEditor/README.md

 ## Configuration file

-Looti automaticly creating `Looti.scf` with editor configuration.
+Looti automatically creating `Looti.scf` with editor configuration.
 If configuration in `looti.scf` conflict with information in a variable
 `string[] argv`, the information in argv is finally used. <br>

 ### Configuration: